 Arome Bakery did a little pop-up last year which I was incredibly excited to check out at the time.
 Unfortunately, when I arrived, the venue was hosting a private event.
 That meant I only had the chance to take a glimpse of their bakery goods but no chance to taste them.
 Fast-forward to a year later, they have now just opened up a permanent site in Covent Garden.

-I was quite gutted to not be able to try them out last time round, especially having spotted a Laksa Bun on the table from them!
+I was quite gutted to not be able to try them out last time around, especially having spotted a Laksa Bun from them!
 Ever since laying eyes on the laksa bun, I’ve been keeping my eyes on Arome Bakery and led to this moment where they finally open up their own shop.
 Whilst the laksa bun hasn’t made an appearance on their menu at this shop, their other pastries are looking just as good as ever.

+What’s also lovely is their interior.
 The shop follows a minimalist theme, featuring light wooden panels and an open kitchen that offers a glimpse into their bakery operation.
+It’s very bright and got a very chilled atmosphere.
 Sockets are available for you to plug in your laptop and enjoy a quiet morning/afternoon away with some heavenly pastries and coffees.